microsoft/BotFramework-Composer/docs/archived docs/how-to-process-language-models-with-CI-CD.md

 After language models published and the setting files generated, you can use Emulator to test the bot by following below steps:
 1. Configure appsettings.json
 Go to settings folder and edit the appsettings.json.
 - Fill the luis prediction resource endpoint and endpointKey.
 You can assign the prediction resource to your models in [LUIS](https://www.luis.ai/home) portal.
 If there are no available prediction resources to assign, please create one in you luis resources.
+For more details about prediction resource, please find them [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-azure-subscription#assign-a-resource-to-an-app).
 - Fill the qna endpointKey.
-You can find them in [QnAMaker](https://www.qnamaker.ai/) portal.
+You can find it on the console output of qnamaker build cmd or in the service settings page of [QnAMaker](https://www.qnamaker.ai/UserSettings) portal.

 2. Copy and launch runtime
 ~~~